Dasanglu Pul

 Dasanglu Pul is an Indian politician, a member of Bharatiya Janata Party from Arunachal Pradesh.
-She has been elected in Arunachal Pradesh Legislative Assembly election in 2016 from Hayuliang.
-She was one of the wives of Kalikho Pul, former Chief Minister of the north-eastern state of Arunachal Pradesh for a brief time in 2016.
-On 26 April 2023, Guwahati High Court declared her election win in 2019 Arunachal Pradesh Legislative Assembly election as null and void due to concealment of information on her election affidavit.
+She was first elected to the Arunachal Pradesh Legislative Assembly in 2016 from Hayuliang.
+She was one of the wives of Kalikho Pul, who served as Chief Minister of the north-eastern state of Arunachal Pradesh for a brief period in 2016.
+On 26 April 2023, the Guwahati High Court declared her election win in 2019 Arunachal Pradesh Legislative Assembly election as null and void due to concealment of information on her election affidavit.

-She was the first woman Cabinet Minister of Arunachal Pradesh in Pema Khandu Cabinate and was made in charge of Women & Child Development, Cultural Affairs, and Science & Technology.
+She was the first woman Cabinet Minister of Arunachal Pradesh in the Pema Khandu Cabinet and was put in charge of Women & Child Development, Cultural Affairs, and Science & Technology.